 The Ultimate Breakdown Essentials Checklist

 It’s something all drivers fear happening, the long journey, stuttering to a halt because something has broken on your car.
 Sometimes it is a quick fix and you are back on your way, other times it’s a call out to a local or national roadside repair service.
 Either way, it isn’t something you were hoping to encounter.
-In this blog we look at the essentials you need to help remedy a breakdown situation.
-Remember most hire cars will not come with this kit so it is the responsibility of the driver to equip themselves properly.
+This blog looks at the essentials you need to help remedy a breakdown situation.
+Remember most hire cars will not come with this kit so the driver’s responsibility is to equip themselves properly.

 If you are wary of costs and need help with insurance, speak with us.
-We offer worldwide car excess insurance as well as car hire excess insurance Europe to help you avoid extortionate charges should anything happen driving overseas.
+We offer a comprehensive worldwide insurance car hire excess policy as well as European excess car hire insurance and holiday car excess insurance cover to help you avoid extortionate charges should anything happen driving overseas.
 So, whether it’s work or holiday, reach out for a FREE quote today.

 It is not actually law in many countries to have a breakdown kit in your car, let alone a rented vehicle, but there are a few essentials you are required to carry.
 A first aid kit, a warning triangle and a fire extinguisher are all expected to be in the boot of your car in most locations.
 This doesn’t cover you from all, or even a few of the eventualities so let’s dive into what else you may need to use driving overseas.